create3000/x_ite/docs/_posts/components/Lighting/PointLight.md

 ### SFBool [in, out] **global** TRUE
 {: #fields-global }

+*global* field affects the scope of lighting effects produced by the [EnvironmentLight](/x_ite/components/lighting/environmentlight/) node, and has no effect on the computation of environment textures.
 Global lights illuminate all objects within their volume of lighting influence.
 Scoped lights only illuminate objects within the same transformation hierarchy.

 #### Warning